fortinet-fortisoar/solution-pack-symantec-solutions/README.md

 - Lookup for Malicious Indicator
 - Escalate Alert to Incident
 - Find similar Alerts
-- Mark Incident as Campaign
+- Mark Incident as a Campaign

 ## Prerequisites